Categories: CampingUpdates & news

 #NATUREALERT: A Massive Migration of Butterflies is Coming Through Northern California and Oregon

-As if this upcoming spring’s Super Bloom wasn’t enough, California’s also in the midst of another extraordinary, incredibly rare natural phenomenon: a mass Butterfly migration.
+As if this upcoming spring’s super bloom wasn’t enough, California’s also in the midst of another extraordinary, incredibly rare natural phenomenon: a mass butterfly migration.
 They’ve already made their mark in Southern California, blanketing green spaces around Los Angeles and San Diego, and they’ll soon be flying-up toward our neck of the woods in Northern California.

 A Rare Aerial Affair

-For the first time in nearly fifteen years, hundreds of thousands of painted butterflies, arguably the most widespread butterfly species in the world, are traveling up from the Mojave Desert on their way to Oregon—and treating the West Coast to an au naturale display of airborne beauty.
+For the first time in nearly 15 years, hundreds of thousands of painted butterflies, arguably the most widespread butterfly species in the world, are traveling up from the Mojave Desert on their way to Oregon—and treating the West Coast to an au naturale display of airborne beauty.

 “In 2005, we had a similar outbreak,” said Arthur Shapiro, a professor of evolution and ecology at UC Davis, to the LA Times about the event.
 “They arrived here on March 11th.
 I thought it would have been great fun if they arrived here on March 11th again, but they didn’t.
 They should, in theory, get here this week.”